On the Hardness of Finding Temporally Connected Subgraphs of Any Size: Introduction

-Casteigts, Morawietz, and Wolf~\cite{CMW24} also considered the parameterized complexity of finding temporal components, this time in both the strict and the nonstrict setting, in terms of a new parameter called \emph{distance to transitivity}, which measures how far the reachability of the temporal graph is from being transitive.
-For both settings, they show that deciding if an open component of size $k$ exists in (un)directed temporal graphs is FPT for this parameter, whereas the closed version remains \textsf{NP}-hard even when the reachability relation misses a single pair to be transitive.
-This negative result is obtained in happy graphs, thus it holds indistinctively in the strict and the nonstrict settings.
+Casteigts, Morawietz, and Wolf~\cite{CMW24} also considered the parameterized complexity of finding temporal components, this time in both the strict and the non-strict setting, in terms of a new parameter called \emph{distance to transitivity}, which measures how far the reachability of the temporal graph is from being transitive.
+For both settings, they show that deciding if an open component of size $k$ exists in (un)directed temporal graphs is FPT for this parameter, whereas the closed version remains \textsf{NP}-hard even when the reachability relation is only a single pair away from being transitive.
+This negative result is obtained for happy graphs and therefore applies equally to the strict and the non-strict settings.

 Recently, Deligkas et al.~\cite{DDE+25} show that both the open and the closed versions of the problem are \textsf{NP}-hard even when the \foot has bounded treewidth, unlike the case of trees, which is polynomial-time solvable~\cite{JL04}.
-They also considered a parameter called \emph{temporal path number} (namely, the minimum number of temporal paths whose union is the input graph), for which the open version of the problem is in \textsf{XP}, whereas the closed version remains \textsf{NP}-hard even for bounded values.
+They also consider a parameter called \emph{temporal path number} (namely, the minimum number of temporal paths whose union is the input graph), for which the open version of the problem is in \textsf{XP}, whereas the closed version remains \textsf{NP}-hard even for bounded values.
 Finally, they present FPT algorithms for several combinations of such parameters.
-All the results in~\cite{DDE+25} hold in the strict and the nonstrict settings, due to counting arguments for positive results, and happy reductions for negative results.
+All the results in~\cite{DDE+25} hold in the strict and the non-strict settings, due to counting arguments for positive results, and happy reductions for negative results.

+In contrast to the hardness of finding closed components, in the random setting Becker~et~al.~\cite{BCCKRRZ26} showed that TC subgraphs of size~$n- o(n)$ emerge at a sharp density threshold.

 Further concepts of temporal components have been studied, which are not directly related to the present work.
-For example, \cite{BSS24} also investigates round-trip components (providing reachability plus subsequent return) and recurrent components (realized within all time windows of a certain duration).
+For example, \cite{BSS24} investigates round-trip components (providing reachability plus subsequent return) and recurrent components (realized within all time windows of a certain duration).
 Finally, \cite{RML20} and~\cite{baudin2024} enumerate components of a slightly different type, which are either maximal in size or in persistence.